MicrosoftDocs/semantic-kernel-docs/semantic-kernel/agents/index.md

 }
 ```

 In more advanced planners, you can ask an LLM to generate code that can be executed to complete a task.
-This is what we call a "code generation" planner and it serves as the basis of our Handlebars planner.
+This is what we call a "code-based" planner and it serves as the basis of our Handlebars planner.
 To learn more about this planner, see the [Handlebars planner](./planners/handlebars-planner.md) article.

 #### Persona
 Finally, as a software developer, you want to influence how your agent interacts with users.
 This is where the persona comes in.
 Often called a "meta prompt" or "instruction", the persona is a prompt that is used to influence how the agent responds to stimuli.